Canon G9 X vs Panasonic G9

 Studio photographers will appreciate that the Panasonic G9 (unlike the G9X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G9X has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G9X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.